ChimeraOS/chimera/README.md

 ### install flathub apps
 A limited set of applications from flathub are available for immediate installation.
 This set of applications will be expanded over time.

-You may, however, whitelist additional applications by adding a Steam grid image file at `~/.local/share/steam-buddy/flathub/banners/<flathub id>.png`.
-If you do, please report how well the application works.

 ### upload roms